qbleuse/BimBall/README.md

 ## Additional Notes

-Some Files were too big to be on github so we removed them they are:
+Some files were too big to be on github so we removed them, they are:

 - The CROWD sound in the hub
 - The Built Data of the GOLD Map